celo-org/docs/docs/celo-holder-guide/eth-recovery.md

 ## Prerequisites

-This guide assumes you have access to the recipient's mnemonic recovery phrase (note, in Valora and Celo Wallet it's called your 'Account Key').
+This guide assumes you have access to the recipient's mnemonic recovery phrase (note, in Valora and Celo Wallet it's called your 'Recovery Phrase').

 :::danger